UC Linksbroccoli, cabbage, and cauliflower.

-Kale, a member of the cole crop family, is a cool-season vegetable grown for its leaves.
+Kale, a member of the cabbage family, is a cool-season vegetable grown for its leaves.
 Leaves taste sweeter after exposure to cold temperatures.

 When to plant